delta-12/LaserTag/README.md

 4. Open a pull request.

    Code submitted in a pull request must have been thoroughly tested and verified to work.
-All pull requests must be linked to an issue.
+All CI tests or other CI actions should be passing.
+All pull requests must be linked to an issue, and each must include a brief description of the changes made as well as the purpose for the changes.
 The base ref may be the `develop` branch, which contains the latest changes verified to work. `main`, on the other hand, is only for releases of production code and artifacts.
 Do not request to merge changes directly into `main`.

 5. Close the issue if resolved.